German Shepherd Temperament, Energy Level, and Lifestyle Fit

 German Shepherds playing fetch outdoors to illustrate energy level, exercise, and activity requirements. breedspective.com.

-German Shepherds are a high-energy breed.
-While they can relax at home, they are not content with short walks or minimal exercise.
+German Shepherds are a high-energy working breed.
+While they can relax indoors, they are not satisfied with minimal activity.

 Typical energy characteristics: